Filing documents with electronic signatures

 - safeguarding how and when your electronic signature and credentials are used on documents and information

 - managing who has authority to use your electronic signature on your behalf, for example, a chartered accountant.

-When signing documents electronically, please make sure you follow our standard for using electronic signatures, and also the interim guideline that has been introduced in response to COVID-19.
+When signing documents electronically, please make sure you follow our standard for using electronic signatures.

 Be aware that your documents signed electronically will be rejected if they: